advanderveer/ep/README.md

 - [x] SHOULD rename coding and hook to `epcoding` and `ephook`
 - [x] SHOULD rename app, should be open to users of the lib.
 Overloaded term
 - [x] SHOULD make sure that standard error hook returns valid html (as std lib)
+- [x] SHOULD skip rendering of nil pointers besides just nil

 - [ ] COULD  research if it is possible to reduce the nr of allocations when decoding and encoding.
 It adds about 14 more allocations compared